Top 10 Waterfalls in Mexico

 2. Cascada de Basaseachic, Chihuahua

-Basaseachic in the Copper Canyon region of Chihuahua is one of Mexico's tallest waterfalls, a single plunge of about 246 metres on the Arroyo Basaseachic into a forested gorge.
-A trail leads to viewpoints at the rim and a longer route descends to the base.
-Fed by mountain rain, it is strongest in the summer wet season and can reduce in spring.
+Basaseachic in the Copper Canyon region of Chihuahua is one of Mexico's tallest waterfalls, a single plunge of about 246 metres on the Arroyo Basaseachic into a forested gorge inside Basaseachic Falls National Park.
+The falls face roughly south-west, which makes late-afternoon light ideal for photography from the main rim viewpoints.
+A trail leads to viewpoints at the rim and a longer, steeper route descends to the base — budget around three hours return for the descent.
+From the top viewpoints the full column is visible when water levels are high.
+Fed by mountain rain, Basaseachic is strongest in the summer wet season (July to September) and can reduce significantly in spring, sometimes narrowing to a thin thread.
+The nearest town is Creel, roughly 160 km by road, which also serves as a gateway to the Copper Canyon railway and other canyon hikes.

 3. Cascada de Piedra Volada, Chihuahua